 Merriam-Webster defines justify as: "to prove or show to be just, right, or reasonable"

-Here is a short list of information that I am persuaded makes the claim that Heaven is real a reasonable one.
+With those two definitions in mind I would like to provide a short list of information that I am persuaded justifies the claim that Jesus Christ rose from the dead as a reasonable one.

 First: I think an important underlying assumption is that there are no facts which I am aware of that have been empirically shown to be 100% mathematically certain.
 I do not think it is a realistic expectation to have 100% certainty in a claim in order for to it to be reasonably true.
 I doubt any person reading this requires much more than a reasonable amount of certainty in order to make decisions on a daily basis.
 Much of life is a gamble.
 Love, finances, investments, experiments, what degree to choose, who to trust with our lives and in the case of this short post who do we trust with our eternity.
 We do the best we can with the limited information we have. it is our responsibility to follow the clues to discover reality, and behave accordingly.